 Sharon Lovell MBE (Vice-Chair)

-Rich Flowerdew (Vice-Chair elect)
+Rich Flowerdew (Vice-Chair)

 Marco Gil-Cervantes (Honorary Treasurer)

 Wayne David MP (President)